 Absolutely.
 Atlanta has multipurpose spaces, especially around Inman Park and Downtown.
 Places like Mixdeity MEDIA Café and The Plug ATL Media Content Studio are perfect if you want to host a live event and shoot content at the same time.
 Many studios are already set up for filming, so you don't need to bring in extra gear.

 You can in most places, but you'll usually need a licensed bartender or an alcohol permit (some venues already have this).
-Venues like The West Venue or La Maison Rouge tend to be event-ready with all that stuff sorted, but if you're going DIY at a studio or smaller spot, make sure to check with the manager before planning your bar setup.
+Venues like The West Venue tend to be event-ready with all that stuff sorted, but if you're going DIY at a studio or smaller spot, make sure to check with the manager before planning your bar setup.